 Mortgage advice in Weston-super-Mare including remortgages, first time buyers, and equity release

 Financial Protection in Weston-super-Mare such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in the Weston-super-Mare area
+To arrange a free initial meeting in the Weston-super-Mare area

 Weston-super-Mare*, also known as just Weston, is a seaside town in Somerset, England, on the Bristol Channel 18 miles south west of Bristol, and 15 miles from Bristol Airport.
 The M5 motorway runs close by, while the railway the station is situated close to the town centre and less than ten minutes walk from the sea front.
 It is on a short loop off the Bristol to Exeter line, and has direct services to London Paddington, and also trains to stations such as Bristol and Taunton.

 Early in the 19th century, Weston was a small village of about 30 houses, located behind a line of sand dunes fronting the sea.
 Weston owes its growth and prosperity to the Victorian era boom in seaside holidays when it became a seaside resort, and was connected with local towns and cities by a railway, and two piers were built.
 Along with nearby Burnham-on-Sea, Weston benefited from proximity to Bristol, Bath and South Wales.
 The growth continued until the second half of the 20th century, when tourism declined due to the advent of cheap foreign holidays and the demise of the traditional "works holidays" of heavy and manufacturing industries elsewhere in UK.